dtu-energy/Odyssey/docs/examples/single-objective-optimization.md

-In the following a Single-Input-Single-Output (SISO) function is optimized.
+In the following, a Single-Input-Single-Output (SISO) function is optimized.

 The function that we will be optimizing is: